What Is Outplacement?

+They’ll receive one-on-one career counseling.
 One important benefit is one-on-one career counseling, which matches job seekers with professional career coaches.
-Those coaches can provide advice on everything from conducting an effective job search to negotiating a competitive salary.
+These coaches can provide advice on everything from conducting an effective job search to negotiating a competitive salary.
 In addition, many job seekers benefit from hands-on resume reviews and interview coaching by career development professionals.

 To select the most effective outplacement program for your company, consider the needs of your workforce alongside the success rate of the outplacement firm that will provide the services.
 You’ll want to choose a firm that has a proven record of helping users of its program find new jobs quickly, and consequently, boasts a high user satisfaction rating.